ABOUT THE GURU AND COPYRIGHT-FREE DOWNLOADS

 Dawn Bean Altman is a nurse / paramedic who specializes in ECG education.
 She has worked as an EMT in the field, and a nurse in Emergency Department, PACU, Stress Lab, and the Cardiac Cath Lab.
 She also has taught paramedic and EMT students as a clinical instructor for three decades, and is well-known in southern Florida as an "ECG guru".
 She insists, however, that she is not THE "ECG Guru" - the site is.
 This site is made up of all the ECG gurus out there, coming together to help other teachers and students.
 Dawn has also done pediatric nursing, home health nursing, and medical-legal consulting.

 Dawn lives in Athens, Tennessee, with her husband, Ray, who is a retired Training Chief for a large urban fire-rescue department.
-They have four grown children, and many hobbies - including, but not limited to, carriage driving, bee keeping, and art.
-Ray is an accomplished sculptor, Dawn is an amateur illustrator, daughter Alyssa is a talented artist and photographer, and daughter Dana is a photographer and graphics design student.
-Son, David, started out as an ECG tech, but now works in the automotive industry.
+They have four grown children, and many hobbies - including, but not limited to, horseback riding, bee keeping, and art.
+Ray is an accomplished sculptor, Dawn is an amateur illustrator, daughter Alyssa is a talented artist and photographer, daughter Tara sells beautiful hand-made bath products that look like desserts, and daughter Dana is a photographer and graphics design student.
 Dawn's textbook, Introduction to ECG Interpretation, was published in 1987, but she is too scared to read it now, because she has learned so much since writing it!

 ABOUT KEN GRAUER, MD, Contributing Expert